trevorki/colab-utils/README.md

 # colab-utils

  [Google Colab](https://colab.research.google.com/)  is a nessecary evil sometimes when you need to train large models.
-But the interface is the absolute worst... little control over where notebooks are stored, difficulty with version control.
-It practically encourages you to create massive and disorganized notebooks.
-Did I mention it is the worst?
+But the interface is the absolute worst... little control over where notebooks are stored, difficulty with version control, and no access to local functions or modules.
+It practically encourages you to create massive and disorganized notebooks and never reuse code.

-This module provides few simple functions that simplify a Google Colab / Google Drive / Github workflow. *It's not like it makes it EASY... but it makes it a bit less sucky*a.
+This module provides few simple functions that simplify a Google Colab / Google Drive / Github workflow. *It's not like it makes it EASY... but it makes it a bit less sucky*.
 The basic idea is:

 - Create a repo and work on it until you need a colab notebook for training
 - Open a notebook from repo in Google Colab from github
-- Cone the repo into google drive
+- Clone the repo into google drive
 - Do whatever training, etc the you need to do in the notebook
 - Save model to the repo folder in Google Drive or push to Huggingface Hub
-- Save notebook to github using the `Save a copy in Github`
+- Save notebook back to github using the `Save a copy in Github`

 Subsequent work can be continued using the same notebook by opening it either from Github or Google Drive.